 The Seoul Lantern Festival is a major light festival that takes place every winter in South Korea.
 With gorgeous exhibits of traditional Korean hanji paper lanterns, fantastic LED light displays, and cultural experiences to enjoy, it’s no wonder this event has grown each and every year, since its inauguration in 2009.

-This year, Seoul’s Lantern Festival runs for nearly an entire month.
-It starts on December 13th, 2024 and ends on January 12th, 2025.
-Lantern displays and festival activities are mainly concentrated at Cheonggye Plaza and Cheonggyecheon Stream in central Seoul.
+This year, Seoul’s Lantern Festival was set to run from December 12th, 2025 to January 4th, 2026, but it has now been extended to January 18th.
+Lantern displays and festival activities are mainly concentrated at Cheonggye Plaza, Cheonggyecheon Stream, and Ui Stream in central Seoul.

 There is a very real reason why the Seoul Lantern Festival in South Korea attracts millions of people every year!